JaySlex/OpenLLMToSpeech/README.md

 - Support for Hugging Face models
 - Multiple provider selection at runtime
 - ASP API interface
+- Support for Speech to Text for fully audio conversation

 ## Feature Requests and Contributions